heathermhargreaves/Day-16-mini-project-routing/README.md

 ###Step 2: Add Routing Skeleton
 * Right now you should have a very basic Angular application that has nothing more than an app.js (which created your 'miniRouting' module) and a index.html page.
 Check your console to make sure there are no errors.
 If there are, debug.
 * Now we're going to prep our HTML in order to start using ngRoute.
 * Before we use the ngRoute module to handle our routing, there are a few steps we need to take.
 First, we need to include ngRoute as a script in our HTML page.
-For your convenience, (http://ajax.googleapis.com/ajax/libs/angularjs/1.2.27/angular-route.js).
+[For your convenience](http://cdnjs.com/libraries/angular.js/).
 * Once you've included ngRoute as a script, we need to inject ngRoute into our app as a dependency.
 Remember how we talked about how our app.js is the hub of our application and it's the only place we use ```angular.module('appName', [])``` with the empty array?
 The reason that empty array exists is because it's where we inject dependencies into our application.
 Head over to app.js and add 'ngRoute' as a dependency.
 * When you're done it should look something like this
 ```javascript